USS Cole Sailor Stands Watch

-240719-N-AY869-1004 (July 19, 2024) A Surface Warfare Officer conducts a final safety check prior to an Mk 45 gun system live-fire exercise aboard the Arleigh Burke-class guided-missile destroyer USS Cole (DDG 67), July 19.
+240722-N-IC246-2062 U.S. 5TH FLEET AREA OF OPERATIONS (July 22, 2024) A Fire Controlman stands watch aboard the Arleigh Burke-class guided-missile destroyer USS Cole (DDG 67), July 22.
 Cole is deployed to the U.S. 5th Fleet area of operations to support maritime security and stability in the U.S. Central Command area of responsibility.
 (Official U.S. Navy photo)

 |Date Taken: